SSC CGL Exam Analysis 2025: Essential Strategies for Success

 7. Your SSC CGL Admit Card will be displayed on the screen.

-8. Download and take a printout of the admit card for future reference.
+8. Download and print the admit card for future reference.

 SSC CGL Result: Tier I and Tier II